Inyo National Forest: Wilderness areas

+Climate

+This data set from South Lake in the eastern part of the forest 20 mi west of Bishop shows common climate trends at the middle elevation of the forest at 9630 ft.
+The Köppen climate classification subtype for this climate is "Dsc" or continental subarctic climate.

 Ecology

 The Inyo National Forest contains the Ancient Bristlecone Pine Forest, which protects specimens of Great Basin bristlecone pines (Pinus longaeva).
 One of these bristlecone pines is "Methuselah", the second oldest known non-clonal living tree on earth at more than 4,839 years old; the oldest known tree (discovered 2013) also lives in the park.

 The forest also harbors an estimated 238000 acre of old-growth forests.
 The most abundant trees in these forests are lodgepole pine (Pinus contorta) and Jeffrey pine (Pinus jeffreyi).

 Filming location

-Inyo National Forest was the site for Ride the High Country (1962) starring Randolph Scott and Joel McCrea, Nevada Smith (1966) starring Steve McQueen, Will Penny (1968) starring Charlton Heston, Joe Kidd (1972) and High Plains Drifter (1973) starring Clint Eastwood, as well as the sci-fi film Star Trek: Insurrection (1998).
+Many movies and television series have been filmed in the Inyo National Forest.
+Some are Ride the High Country (1962) starring Randolph Scott and Joel McCrea, Nevada Smith (1966) starring Steve McQueen, Will Penny (1968) starring Charlton Heston, Joe Kidd (1972) and High Plains Drifter (1973) starring Clint Eastwood, and the sci-fi film Star Trek: Insurrection (1998).

 Inyo National Forest also served as the filming location for the second half of the second episode in the BBC's Walking with Monsters (2005) documentary series, which was set in Early Permian Germany.